Solving debts: the cooperative

 If the amicable settlement fails, you can appeal to the district court for admission to the Natural Persons Debt (Wet schuldsanering natuurlijke personen, Wsnp).
 In most cases, you will have to end your business.
 After debt restructuring, you will be free of debt.

 You do not have to solve your debts on your own.
-In the next step, we tell you where to turn for help.
 Use the dealing with debts step-by-step plan.
+In the next step, we tell you which organisations can help you.
+Or call the KVK Advice Team: 088 585 22 22.